preignition/ida-screen-documentation/resources-edit-full-survey-toolbar/main-tab.md

-# Key Steps
+# Top Menu
-The top menu provides the
+The top menu shows the main stages of creating a new survey.
+- **Build** This is where you can create your new survey